Jestyrn/K-KompasPlacer/README.md

 4. **Output**
    - After processing all parts, store them in a `FramePackage` (Frame + Parts inside)
    - Add each `FramePackage` to `netDXF`
    - Save the result to `ReadyToUpload.dxf`

+5. **Examples of works**
+ - You can view examples of works in the `assets` folder
+ - The `Example Details.dxf` file is an example of details (the number of details has been reduced to maintain privacy)
+ - The `Example Work.dxf` file is an example of the program's functionality

 <hr>